paheon/MeowBase/README.md

 $propList = $meow->massGetter([ 'email', 'name', 'subject', 'message' ]);
 $unsetList = $meow->massSetter([ 'email' => 'info@email.com', 'name' => 'Vincent Leung', 'subject' => 'Enquire for MeowBase', 'message' => 'Hello, is MeowBase good for your project?' ]);
 ```
-The `massGetter()` method will return the list of properties value which are defined in the class; and the `massSetter()` method will return the list of properties that are not defined in the class.
+The `massGetter()` method will return the list of property values that are defined in the class, and the `massSetter()` method will return the list of properties that are not defined in the class.

 For array property access, `ClassBase` provides the `getElemByPath()` and `setElemByPath()` methods to get and set the element of an array property by path string.
 For example, following code is used to get the `timeZone` element from `$configTree` array property:
 ```php